jopemachine-arvis/arvis-store/README.md

 ### view

-To view some extension info, run below command.
+To view some extension info on cli, run below command.

 ```
 $ arvis-store view [some_extension_name]